lukasz-strama/meow-os/README.md

     ```bash
     make run
     ```
-    *This command compiles the kernel, builds the ISO, attaches `disk.img`, and launches QEMU.*
+    *This command compiles the kernel and userland, builds the ISO, attaches `disk.img`, and launches QEMU.*

 ## License